 ham-SHAYL va-FA-khad i-MO o-SEH sha-LOM bim-ro-MAV

-ב הַמְשֵׁל וָפַחַד עִמּוֹ עֹשֶׂה שָׁלוֹם בִּמְרוֹמָיו.
+ב הַמְשֵׁל וָפַחַד עִמּוֹ עֹשֶׂה שָׁלוֹם בִּמְרוֹמָיו׃

-25:2 He maketh peace in high places
+25:2 He imposes peace in His heights

-These words form the first part of a famous Jewish prayer: “He maketh peace in high place, He will make peace upon us and upon all the house of Israel, and let us say: Amen.”
-The medieval commentator Rashi explains that the Hebrew word for heaven,’ shamayim,’ comes from the Hebrew words ‘aish’ (fire) and ‘mayim’ (water), as the two came together in harmony to make up the heavens (Genesis 1:8).
-The prayer, said at the end of the ‘Amidah,’ the central prayer of the Jewish liturgy, represents the hope for peace in this world, just as the Lord has made peace in the heavens.1 comment
+The words oseh shalom bimromav (עשה שלום במרומיו), ‘He imposes peace in His heights,’ form the first part of a well-known Jewish prayer: “He who imposes peace in His heights, may He make peace upon us and upon all Israel.
+Now respond: Amen.”
+The medieval commentator Rashi explains that the word for ‘heaven,’ shamayim (שמים), is derived from the words aish (אש), ‘fire,’ and mayim (מים), ‘water,’ as the two came together in harmony to make up the heavens (Genesis 1:8).
+This prayer representing hope for peace in this world is recited at the end of the Amidah, the central prayer of the Jewish liturgy.
+At times it seems that just as fire and water cannot coexist, mankind will never be able to live together harmoniously.
+Nevertheless, we beseech Hashem to make peace on earth just He has made peace between fire and water in the heavens.1 comment

-ג הֲיֵשׁ מִסְפָּר לִגְדוּדָיו וְעַל מִי לֹא יָקוּם אוֹרֵהוּ.
+ג הֲיֵשׁ מִסְפָּר לִגְדוּדָיו וְעַל־מִי לֹא־יָקוּם אוֹרֵהוּ׃

-ה הֵן עַד יָרֵחַ וְלֹא יַאֲהִיל וְכוֹכָבִים לֹא זַכּוּ בְעֵינָיו.
+ה הֵן עַד־יָרֵחַ וְלֹא יַאֲהִיל וְכוֹכָבִים לֹא־זַכּוּ בְעֵינָיו׃

 6 How much less man, a worm, The son-of-man, a maggot.